AI AND VIDEO ANALYTICS BLOG

 It’s estimated that the total cost of drug abuse in the United States is more than $820 billion per year.
 Furthermore, drug overdoses take the lives of about 72,000 people each year.
 Yes, there’s an ongoing crisis in the United States, and much of this has recently been driven by increased opioid abuse.
 The National Institute on Drug Abuse states that opioid overdoses kill about 115 people daily, and the American Public Health Association claims that the opioid crisis alone is about an $80 billion burden on the economy.

 Fighting drug abuse is a bipartisan issue, and the good news is that both the federal and state governments have allocated additional resources to fighting it.
-New, state-of-the-art technologies also enabling police to investigate drug trade and abuse more efficiently than ever before, helping eliminate key suppliers from the black market.
+New, state-of-the-art technologies also enable police to investigate drug trade and abuse more efficiently than ever before, helping eliminate key suppliers from the black market.
 Here’s a look at how technology can help law enforcement fight America’s drug problem:

 Handheld Identifiers